abhaynitrr/Youtube-React-Application/README.md

 Steps to run-
   1. Open command promt and navigate to app root folder
+  2. Type npm install (to install all the dependencies)
-  2. Type npm run start
+  3. Type npm run start